aa1024/sphinxQ/README.md

 Here are some tags that can be used in the code as comments and it will be automatically parsed and included in the documents.

 ### @name
-Title of the documented page, will be displayed as a link on the main index page.
+Title of the documented page will be displayed as a link on the main index page.

 ### @package
 Logical group name, it can be used to with multiple files (@name).
 This will be used for grouping the various @name under the same @package name.

 ### @desc
-Explanation of the function , package, paramaters etc. it will be used as paragraph when the documents are generated.
+Explanation of the function, package, parameters etc. it will be used as paragraph when the documents are generated.
 Any comment without any tag will also be considered as `@desc`.

 ### @function
-Name of the function, displayed as document section title.
+Name of the function displayed as document section title.

 ### @code
-Literal code block to be dsiplayed on the generated documents.
+Literal code block to be displayed on the generated documents.

 ### @eval
 The code after this tag will be executed and output will be shown on the generated document.